Team manager overview

 - Spring Season Note: During the Spring season, the host site may provide scorekeepers.
 If that's the case, you are only responsible for Chill Managers during Spring games.

-Keep watch for association-wide events, like youth night and fundraisers, and promote them to your families.
+Help the team coaches with administrative and communication duties throughout the lacrosse season and keep watch for association-wide events, like youth night and fundraisers and promote them to your families.

 What's in it for you?